caputomarcos/stats/README.md

 ## Topics covered

-- Linear regression with one prdictor variable
+- Linear regression with one predictor variable
 - Regression and correlation analysis
 - Multiple regression
 - Quantitative and qualitative predictors